Puffins & Coastal Light: Maine’s Bold Coast Photography Workshop

 Itinerary

-Please note: While we aim to photograph sunrises, sunsets, and even the Milky Way, our schedule will remain flexible.
+Please note: While we aim to photograph nesting seabirds, sunrises, sunsets, and even the Milky Way, our schedule will remain flexible.
 Conditions, boat timing, and group energy will guide our daily flow - rest assured, we’ll make the most of every opportunity the coast gives us!

 Day 1: Welcome to Lubec

-Arrive and check in at The Inn on the Wharf.
-We’ll meet at 3:00 PM to get acquainted and review the plan for the days ahead.
+Arrive and check in at The Inn on the Wharf. - We’ll meet at 3:00 PM to get acquainted and review the plan for the days ahead.
 Then we’ll enjoy dinner together and, weather permitting, head out for a relaxed sunset shoot to kick things off.

 Day 2: Puffins + Milky Way Possibility

-Our first boat trip to Machias Seal Island!
-Depending on conditions and group interest, the day may also include image review to learn from mistakes and prepare for the next day, sunset shooting, or even night photography if skies are clear and the Milky Way is visible over the rugged Bold Coast.
+Our first boat trip to Machias Seal Island! - Depending on conditions and group interest, the day may also include image review to learn from mistakes and prepare for the next day, sunset shooting, or even night photography if skies are clear and the Milky Way is visible over the rugged Bold Coast.

 Day 3: Puffins & Golden Light

-We’ll board for our second puffin adventure today!
-Exact timing will be confirmed the night before.
+We’ll board for our second puffin adventure today! - Exact timing will be confirmed the night before.
 If conditions align, we’ll begin with sunrise photography and spend the rest of the day exploring the area, reviewing images, or relaxing before a possible sunset session.

 Day 4: Final Puffin Adventure & Coastal Wrap-Up